MOSEK/mosek.rust/doc/source/consts.rst

 ``const MSK_RES_ERR_MPS_NULL_VAR_NAME                   : i32 = 1104``
     An empty variable name is used in an MPS file.
 ``const MSK_RES_ERR_MPS_SPLITTED_VAR                    : i32 = 1111``

-    All elements in a column of the :math:`A` matrix must be specified consecutively.
-Hence, it is illegal to specify non-zero elements in :math:`A` for variable 1, then for variable 2 and then variable 1 again.
+    The non-zero elements in A corresponding to a variable in an MPS file must be specified consecutively.
 ``const MSK_RES_ERR_MPS_TAB_IN_FIELD2                   : i32 = 1125``
     A tab char occurred in field 2.
 ``const MSK_RES_ERR_MPS_TAB_IN_FIELD3                   : i32 = 1126``